Le Jour et la Nuit (opera)

-Le jour et la nuit (/fr/, Day and Night) is an opéra-bouffe with a libretto by Albert Vanloo and Eugène Leterrier and music by Charles Lecocq.
-It was first performed in Paris in 1881, ran for 193 performances and was subsequently staged at other theatres in Europe, North America and Australia.
+Le Jour et la Nuit (/fr/, Day and Night) is an opéra-bouffe with a libretto by Albert Vanloo and Eugène Leterrier and music by Charles Lecocq.
+It was first performed in Paris on 5 November 1881, ran for 193 performances and was subsequently staged at other theatres in Europe, North America and Australia.
 It has not remained in the regular international operatic repertoire.

 The opera depicts the confused events and various assumed identities surrounding the wedding night of a Portuguese aristocrat.

 Background and first performances

-Since La fille de Madame Angot (1872), Lecocq had been successful throughout the 1870s in what the critic Robert Pourvoyeur calls "the same elegantly risqué mould – the wedding night more or less thwarted".
-A list of the gross takings of productions in Paris during the two decades from 1870, published in 1891, showed La fille de Madame Angot as the most successful opera by any composer in that time, earning more than two million francs; (Note: About €8,826,363 in 2015 purchasing values.) his Giroflé-Girofla (1874) took nearly three-quarters of a million and La petite mariée (1875) was not far behind.
-In the 1880s he continued in his usual vein, but after the early years of the decade his works became less popular, and Le jour et la nuit was one of his last real successes.
+Since La Fille de Madame Angot (1872), Lecocq had been successful throughout the 1870s in what the critic Robert Pourvoyeur calls "the same elegantly risqué mould – the wedding night more or less thwarted".
+A list of the gross takings of productions in Paris during the two decades from 1870, published in 1891, showed La fille de Madame Angot as the most successful opera by any composer in that time, earning more than two million francs; (Note: About €8,826,363 in 2015 purchasing value.) his Giroflé-Girofla (1874) took nearly three-quarters of a million and La Petite Mariée (1875) was not far behind.
+In the 1880s he continued in his usual vein, but after the early years of the decade his works became less popular, and Le Jour et la Nuit was one of his last real successes.

 Having fallen out with the management of the Théâtre de la Renaissance, where his works were premiered in the 1870s, Lecocq chose the Théâtre des Nouveautés for his new work.
 His choice caused some surprise, as the theatre, run by the actor-manager Jules Brasseur, had no reputation for opérette or opéra-bouffe, and was distinguished by the sometimes indelicate content of its productions.

 Lecocq, usually a slow and painstaking composer, produced the score for the new work in what was for him the short space of two months, but it was well received and was judged by the critics to show no signs of hasty composition.
-To enhance the production Brasseur recruited the rising young singer Marguerite Ugalde from the Opéra Comique as his leading lady, and commissioned lavish costumes and scenery.
+To enhance the production Brasseur recruited the rising young singer Marguerite Ugalde from the Opéra-Comique as his leading lady, and commissioned lavish costumes and scenery.

 The opera ran for 193 performances in its original production in Paris, taking more than half-a-million francs at the box office.
-(Note: About €2,480,318 in 2015 purchasing values.)
+(Note: About €2,480,318 in 2015 purchasing value.)